 In 1 Timothy 2:9 the original Greek word used for "modesty" is, αἰδώς, transliterated "aidós" which means: the idea of downcast eyes; bashfulness, i.e. (towards men).
 As you can clearly see, this attitude of "modesty" in Scripture is not speaking of mere exterior simplicity, but something greater and more valuable in God's eyes—a woman's internal modesty, that is, a quiet and gentle spirit.

-Though the word "modesty", as we understand or use it, is not found in all of Scripture, it has become somewhat of an idol and a source of false-piety (which is pride) for many Christian women who deem themselves holier than other women who don't display the same exterior modesty.
+Though the word "modesty" is never used in Scripture as merely an external show, it has become somewhat of an idol and a source of false-piety (pride) for many Christian women who deem themselves holier than other women who don't display the same exterior modesty.
 This in itself is sinful and a display of boasing in self, rather than boasting only in the one whom it is due; Christ our Lord (Jer 9:23-24).

 "We are not commending ourselves to you again but giving you cause to boast about us, so that you may be able to answer those who boast about outward appearance and not about what is in the heart." ~2 Corinthians 5:12

 Sadly, I can attest that I know (and have been one myself) many; too many, Christian women who pride themselves in their exterior show of modesty, yet by what falls out of our mouths (Matt 15:18), we prove that we embody no modesty in our hearts; which is the only place God says really matters.